Gigas002/wau/examples/cli.md

 - `--config <PATH>` — read `config.toml` from `<PATH>` instead of the platform-conventional config dir; `profiles/` is then resolved as `<PATH>`'s sibling directory.
 Mainly for integration tests that need an isolated config location.
-- `-p` / `--profile <NAME-OR-PATH>` — target profile (default `default`); see `examples/profiles/example/profile.toml`.
-A bare name is looked up as `<config-dir>/profiles/<name>/profile.toml`; a value containing a path separator or ending in `.toml` is read directly from that path instead (its `lock.toml` sibling is the installed-package lock file — see `examples/profiles/example/lock.toml`), bypassing name-based lookup entirely — again mainly for integration tests pointing at a fixture file.
+- `-p` / `--profile <NAME-OR-PATH>` — target profile; see `examples/profiles/example/profile.toml`.
+  A bare name is looked up as `<config-dir>/profiles/<name>/profile.toml`; a value containing a path separator or ending in `.toml` is read directly from that path instead (its `lock.toml` sibling is the installed-package lock file — see `examples/profiles/example/lock.toml`), bypassing name-based lookup entirely — again mainly for integration tests pointing at a fixture file. **No default value, no implicit `default`-named profile**: omit it and, with exactly one profile configured, that one is used automatically; with zero or several, the command errors out instead of guessing. `init` is the one exception — omitting `-p` there reconciles *every* configured profile in turn rather than erroring on "several configured"; give it explicitly to restrict `init` to just that one profile (see below).

 Log verbosity is not a CLI flag — it comes from `[logging].level` in `config.toml` (default `warn` if unset).
 There is no `$RUST_LOG` support either: `wau` never reads environment